wp-plugins/the-colour-clock/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 What colour is it when you browse your website?
 Bring more colour into your website with this ever-changing background.
-It changes background color of your website with the passage of time (time as a hexadecimal value).

 == Description ==